ayoraind/strainberry-accessories/README.md

 ## Introduction
 This pipeline generates post-assembly QC information.
-A large percentage of this pipeline was adapted from the [Strainberry github page](https://github.com/rvicedomini/strainberry) and the [Strainberry analysis page](https://github.com/rvicedomini/strainberry-analyses/tree/main).
+A large percentage of this pipeline was adapted from the [Strainberry Github page](https://github.com/rvicedomini/strainberry) and the [Strainberry analysis page](https://github.com/rvicedomini/strainberry-analyses/tree/main).

 ## Sample command